applaus/privacy-policy/README.md

 Also, please keep in mind that on the individual events there may be other or additional restrictions in relation to the transferability of the tickets.
 Tickets may not be used commercially for package sales, competitions, resale or the like unless the organiser has given permission.

 ### Event Access
 Check the ticket information, including event, date / time and venue is correct.
 Access is granted against redeeming the purchased ticket(s), either on the app or in the browser.
 Illegal copying or resale of tickets may lead to denied access to the event.
 Applaus and the organiser are not responsible for problems caused by illegal copying and / or resale of tickets.
-Read more about event-specific events during the event here at Applaus and on the organiser's website.
+Read more about event-specific information here at Applaus and on the organisers' websites.

 ### Complaints over Receiving Unsolicited Marketing Material
 For complaints about unsolicited e-mails, the Consumer Ombudsman has created an electronic appeal.
 Complaints about email, text and MMS advertisements must be sent to (dansk@spamklage.dk).
 Received unsolicited commercial requests via other channels (fax, addressed letter or telephone) can be reported to Consumer Ombudsman@kfst.dk or Consumer Ombudsman, Carl Jacobsens Vej 35, 2500 Valby.
 For a detailed explanation of the appeal, refer to the Consumer Ombudsman's website www.forbrugerombudsmanden.dk.

 ### General Terms of Purchase
 The purchase agreement is governed by Danish law's general rules.
 A binding agreement has only been reached once Applaus has received / registered payment.
 We reserve the right to change these terms without notice.
 Changes then apply to subsequent orders.
-It is your responsibility to check for changes to the conditions.
+It is your responsibility to check for changes to the Terms and Conditions.

 ### Terms for Using Applaus
 You can use Applaus, print and download extracts from our website and app for your own personal use on the following basis: